splunk/splunk-operator/docs/README.md

 ### What Storage Type To Use?

 The Kubernetes infrastructure must have access to storage that meets or exceeds the recommendations provided in the Splunk Enterprise storage type recommendations at [Reference Hardware documentation - what storage type to use for a given role?](https://docs.splunk.com/Documentation/Splunk/latest/Capacity/Referencehardware#What_storage_type_should_I_use_for_a_role.3F) In summary, Indexers with SmartStore need NVMe or SSD storage to provide the necessary IOPs for a successful Splunk Enterprise environment.

+### Splunk SmartStore Required

+For production environments, we are requiring the use of Splunk SmartStore.
+As a Splunk Enterprise deployment's data volume increases, demand for storage typically outpaces demand for compute resources.
+[Splunk's SmartStore Feature](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/AboutSmartStore) allows you to manage your indexer storage and compute resources in a ___cost-effective___ manner by scaling those resources separately.
+SmartStore utilizes a fast storage cache on each indexer node to keep recent data locally available for search and keep other data in a remote object store.
+Look into the [SmartStore Resource Guide](SmartStore.md) document for configuring and using SmartStore through operator.

 ## Installing the Splunk Operator

 A Kubernetes cluster administrator can install and start the Splunk Operator for specific namespace by running: